pitabyte/Friendly-Recruitment-Task/README.md

 #### http://127.0.0.1:8000/photos - Returns all photos as a list of JSON objects

+#### http://127.0.0.1:8000/photos/{photoId} - Returns photo of an ID specified in URL

 ### PUT:

-#### http://127.0.0.1:8000/update/{photoId} - Updates photo attributes of an ID specified in URL with values specified in body
+#### http://127.0.0.1:8000/update/{photoId} - Updates photo of an ID specified in URL with values specified in body

 JSON body is the same as in POST request: